The cancer research of the future

 Education is crucial to produce top researchers.
 Ghent University offers a wide variety of specialized educational programs, which already delivered numerous top researchers in the past.
 In October 2016, a new program called 'Major in Cancer' became available within the Master Biomedical Sciences at Ghent University.
 The close interaction between Ghent University and Ghent University Hospital ensures the direct application of education (and research) in practice.

-CRIG aims to further support the advanced education of young cancer researchers and specialists by organizing training sessions, workshops and symposia.
-For example, CRIG organizes a Doctoral Schools specialist course on cancer to educate doctoral researchers on several aspects of cancer research.
-In addition, interaction and exchange of students or researchers with other (cancer) research centers (or companies) in Belgium and abroad is encouraged.
+CRIG further supports the advanced education of young cancer researchers and specialists by organizing training sessions, workshops and symposia.
+For example, CRIG organizes a Doctoral Schools specialist course on cancer to educate doctoral researchers at Ghent University on several aspects of cancer research.
+In addition, interaction and exchange of students and researchers with other (cancer) research centers (or companies) in Belgium and abroad is encouraged.
+For example, CRIG provides mobility grants for short research stays via CRIG's International Thematic Network 'PrIOMiC'.
+Finally, CRIG also organizes test defenses for cancer researchers that want to obtain mandates and personal grants.

 Valorization

-Fundamental cancer research often leads to novel insights in the origin of cancer.
-In turn, this knowledge can be transferred and translated to novel drugs, technologies or treatments, that are essential to diagnose, treat or even prevent cancer.
-CRIG aims to facilitate this so-called valorization of cancer research.
-Within CRIG, valorization initiatives in preclinical and clinical research are supported by valorization experts from Ghent University, Ghent University Hospital and VIB (read more...).
+Cancer research often leads to novel insights and knowledge that can be translated to the development of novel drugs, technologies or treatments, that are essential to diagnose, treat or even prevent cancer.
+CRIG facilitates this so-called valorization of cancer research.
+Within CRIG, valorization initiatives in several cancer research disciplines are supported by a dedicated CRIG business unit and different valorization experts at Ghent University, Ghent University Hospital and VIB.

 (banner: prof. Tessa Kerre with patient - photography credits: Fred Debrock)